NCDgov/ncd-site/_meetings/2025/2025-05-29-may-29-30-2025-council-meeting.md

 Registration is not required to attend, but appreciated via our [Eventbrite page](https://www.eventbrite.com/e/ncd-council-meeting-may-29-30-2025-new-york-ny-tickets-1345489889479?aff=oddtdtcreator).

+Those unable to attend in-person will be able to join remotely via audio conference or CART.
+Details soon to be released.

 **MATTERS TO BE CONSIDERED:**

 **Day 1 –** Following welcome remarks and introductions, the Council will have policy updates and discussion on FY26 policy proposals; a break; followed by a panel on employment of youth with disabilities; lunch break; panel on youth and younger adults in nursing homes; Council member report outs; a public comment session focused on youth and younger adults in nursing homes and major developments in disability policy; followed by adjournment.